 Summer in LA marks the opening of a new sports season: professional picnicking.
 Between the Hollywood Bowl, movies at Cinespia, concerts at the Santa Monica pier, and all the various other outdoor evening activities, outdoor meal assembling is a skill that comes in pretty handy in this town.

 Yes, this is where everyone gets their picnic supplies.
 No, that doesn’t make it any less good.
 Joan’s on Third knows exactly what it’s doing.
-They’ll put together a picnic box for you, or you can build your own with the store’s huge selection of sandwiches, salads, cheese, and meats.
+They’ll put together a box for you, or you can build your own with the store’s huge selection of sandwiches, salads, cheese, and meats.
 You don’t even have to stop at the liquor store - they have plenty of wine here too.
 Do not skip dessert.
 Under any circumstances.

 Need an easy option?
 Swing by Larchmont Wine and Cheese.
 If you’re there before 5pm (and they haven’t already run out of bread), you can pick up a sandwich.
 If not, you won’t get a sandwich, but you will load up on cheese, charcuterie, and all the wine.
 Neither route will result in disappointment.

 There are three Larders - Brentwood, West Hollywood-ish, Beverly Hills - and all have the drop-in-and-take-out thing down.
-They have a range of picnic boxes, or just go in and mix and match some salads, sandwiches, and pastries.
+They have a range of boxes, or just go in and mix and match some salads, sandwiches, and pastries.

 Of course Bay Cities is on the list.
-The Godmother is the ultimate picnic sandwich - there’s nothing particularly sloppy in it, so no soaked-through roll once you’ve unfurled the blankets.
+The Godmother is the ultimate takeaway sandwich - there’s nothing particularly sloppy in it, so no soaked-through roll once you’ve unfurled the blankets.
 Pick up some cannoli while you’re at it.

 This little spot in Eagle Rock has a daily-rotating menu of sandwiches that you’ll need to get in quick for before they run out.
-But even if you miss out, you can’t really be disappointed here - the cheese case is enormous, there’s a fridge full of tasty snacks, and plenty of wine to take with you.
+But even if you miss out, you can’t really be disappointed here - the cheese case is enormous, and there’s a fridge full of tasty snacks and plenty of wine to take with you.